-Good cosmetic dermatologists have the experience, tools and resources to improve the health and appearance of your skin.
+Good dermatologists have the experience, tools and resources to improve the health and appearance of your skin.
 These treatments not only improve your health, but they’ll change how you feel about yourself.
 When you look in the mirror after successful cosmetic skin treatments, you’ll see a younger version of yourself.
 That’s the value of cosmetic dermatology.

 Turning Back the Clock

 You can blame your parents for your genetics, but it won’t help how you look today.
-Some people just look older than they really are — or just older than they really feel.
+Some people just look older than they really are or just older than they really feel.
 The cause can be genetic, but it also may be due to your lifestyle or stress levels.
-Fortunately, your New York dermatologist can help you regain your self-confidence through a more youthful appearance.
+Fortunately, your dermatologist can help you regain your self-confidence through a more youthful appearance.

 Laser Dermatology Treatments